ethanh6/Interactive-Lab-Hub/final_project/2048/README.md

 The next problem I faced is to implement voice control feature.
 In the ideal situation, the player can say, for example, "right" or "up". to move the tile.
 However, the Vosk module did not work as expected - it's able to detect numbers, but it doesn't recognize words like "left" and "down".
 It took me another two days to try implementing this feature, but I eventually removed it not only because the accuracy issue, but also the concern that combining voice recognition and gesture detection might even drain the performance of Pi.

 There is also a problem that slightly lower the player's experience - it took about 7 seconds for the program to start.
 I believed it is due to the performance of the Raspberry Pi.

-## Reflection

-> What have you learned or wish you knew at the start of the project?

-This is an interesting project to work on, and it is always intriguing to experiment with different inputs.
-The main functionality such as joystick, keyboard input and capacity sensor are easier to implement than voice control and gesture detection, however, the latter part is more interesting.

-I spent tremendous amount of time working on the game engine, and I believe that this project does help me better understand the pygame module.

-To implement a game with various control, I think the crutial thing to recognize is to find the best control input with the right machine.
-For example, the joystick and keyboard work the best in terms of reaction time and user experience.

-Besides the interaction part, I think I have learnt a lot other knowledges such as SSH with X11 fowrarding, OpenCV and Pygame design throughout the project.

 ## Change of Design